 Even though the Chongzhen Emperor "lost" the Mantle of Heaven and thus the Ming Dynasty to the Qing, historians have generally been somewhat kind to this the 16th and last emperor of the Han Chinese Ming Dynasty.

 Born in 1610, Zhu Youjian became emperor in October 1627 at the age of 16 with a reign name of Chongzhen ("Lofty and Auspicious").
 He ascended the throne because his reigning brother left no heirs, when he passed away.

 He took over a corrupt and completely broken down regime.
-With colossal effort he soon managed to remove a group of palace eunuchs who had usurped power and were persecuting the Donglin clique of intellectuals that were advocating a much needed end to officials' excessive exploitation of their people.
+With colossal effort he soon managed to remove a group of palace eunuchs who had usurped power and were persecuting the Donglin clique, a group of intellectuals advocating a much needed end to officials' excessive exploitation of their people.

 Despite his best efforts, Zhu Youjian never stood a chance.
 The ever declining capacity of the state led to innumerous rebellions popping up all over the empire.
 Ming could have crushed these had it not been for the fact that the Manchu from NE China simultaneously boldly raided northern China.

-To make matters worse, the global economy went into depression, silver inflows declined, the silk industry collapsed, grain prices soared and unemployment skyrocketed.
+To make matters worse, the global economy went into a depression, silver inflows declined, the silk industry collapsed, grain prices soared and unemployment skyrocketed.
 Adding insult to injury, severe weather conditions caused draught and flooding and the entire population went into a decline.

 On April 24 1644 one of the main rebel groups under Li Zicheng entered Beijing and sacked the capital.
 In the early dawn of the next morning Zhu Youjian walked out of his palace and onto Coal Hill where he hanged himself from a scholar tree.
 The tree can still be seen in today's Jingshan Park just behind The Forbidden City.